jawah/urllib3.future/docs/advanced-usage.rst

 In practice, we always have to initiate a TCP connection and then observe the first response headers in order to determine if the remote is capable of communicating through QUIC.

+.. note:: Since urllib3.future 2.4+ we are capable of asking for DNS HTTPS records to preemptively connect using HTTP/3 over QUIC.

 .. note::

     HTTP/3 require installing ``qh3`` package if not automatically grabbed.